Kaltsoon/data-management-and-databases/slidev/09-logical-database-design.md

 </div>

 ---

 ## Logical database design

-- Entity types, attributes, and relationship types can be directly transformed into relations with some simple rules
 - Typically, the logical database design process includes the following types of activities:
-  1. Deriving relations for the logical data model
+  1. Derive relations for the logical data model.
+Entity types, attributes, and relationship types from a conceptual schema can be directly transformed into relations with some simple rules
-  2. Validating relations using normalisation
+  2. Validate that the relations don't have redundancies using normalization techniques
-  3. Validating relations against user transaction
-  4. Double-checking integrity constraints
+  3. Validate relations against users' requirements.
+For example, _"list all course names a student has enrolled to"_ could be a user's requirement for a schema
+  4. Verify integrity constraints, e.g., primary keys, foreign keys and not null contraints
-  5. Reviewing logical data model with user
+  5. Review the model with users

 ---